fpelliccioni/pstade/README.md

 pstade
 ======

-Port of the Shunsuke Sogame's P-Stade Libraries
-Based on P-Stade 1.04.3
+Unofficial mirror of the Shunsuke Sogame's P-Stade Libraries Based on P-Stade 1.04.3

 Original code: